 Springfield is a medium-sized city located in the state of Tennessee.
 With a population of 16,808 people and six constituent neighborhoods, Springfield is the 36th largest community in Tennessee.

-Springfield is a blue-collar town, with 36.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Springfield is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Springfield who work in office and administrative support (12.74%), sales jobs (8.47%), and management occupations (6.44%).
+Because occupations involving physical labor dominate the local economy, Springfield is generally considered to be a blue-collar town.
+36.66% of the Springfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Springfield is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Springfield who work in office and administrative support (11.82%), sales jobs (7.50%), and food service (7.30%).

 Springfield is an extremely ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Springfield residents report their race to be White, followed by Black or African-American.
 Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.87% of the city’s residents.
-Important ancestries of people in Springfield include English, German, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 14.81% of the city’s residents.
+Important ancestries of people in Springfield include English, German, Scottish, and Scots-Irish.

 The most common language spoken in Springfield is English.
 Other important languages spoken here include Spanish and Korean.